-Recommended outline for an inspiring action talk:
+Recommended outline for an inspiring action talk

-- 1. Framing the talk: see our advice on page 4 for the key points to cover at the start. - 2.
+- 1. Framing the talk: see our advice on page 4 for the key points to cover at the start - 2.
 Why are you passionate about the subject you are speaking about e.g. democracy, activism, environmental issues and so on. - a.
 What sparked your own interest? - b.
 Are you an expert or a more general supporter (not everyone is an absolute expert but you can still be passionate about change)? - 3.
-Reflecting on your personal journey and how you got to where you are today.
-Consider discussing the below with students: - a.
-Did you know what you wanted to do when you were at school? - b.
-Have you had several different careers or worked in different industries?
-Discussing this and transferable skills could help students think about their futures and the paths they might take - 4.
-What is the broader context and why should young people care? - 5.
+What is the broader context and why should young people care? - 4.
+What is the impact on young people?
+Do you have any examples to demonstrate the impact students' actions/involvement can have on a wider scale? - 5.
 What does the future of this topic look like? - 6.
 How can students get involved in the selected topic?

-Top tips from feedback
+Top tip from feedback

-These talks have worked well with an interactive element (either a part of or in addition to the talk) such as a quick group session about the policy issues students are most concerned about, or even workshopping their solutions to a major societal problem.
+These talks have worked well with an interactive element (either a part of or in addition to the talk) such as a quick group session about the policy issues students are most concerned about, or even workshopping their solutions to a major societal problem